ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

 e945 - AsyncOnInitializedAsyncDocumented => OnAfterRenderAsync Completed
 ```

-The change in sequence is driven by how long it takes proceses to complete and the order they are queued on the `Synchronisation Context`.
+The change in sequence is driven by how long it takes processes to complete and the order they are queued on the `Synchronisation Context`.

 ## Summing Up